zulfnore/gallery-metabox/README.md

 Usage
 -----

 >This is not a plugin!
-You need to include this in your theme folder and further customize to your needs.
+You need to include this in your theme folder and further customize it to your needs.
 If you are not comfortable doing this, don't use it...

 Include the `gallery.php` in your `functions.php`: